 The Peoria Public Schools' Innovation and Grants Office provides unique opportunities for students.
-Currently, the department is managing over $15 million dollars in competitive grant money providing for after-school, weekend, summer, and daytime activities and supports for students.
+Currently, the department is managing over $18 million dollars in competitive grant money providing for after-school, weekend, summer, and daytime activities as well as academic supports for students.
 These monies range from paid student internships and job salaries to additional educational support for academic and social-emotional development.
 Specializing in personalizing learning for students, the Innovation Team works to identify unique learning experiences for students for an enhanced education.

 The Innovation and Grants Office also oversees the Career and Technical Education program at Woodruff.
 The Career and Technical programs offer dual credit and high school credit to help your student on their way to a career right after high school or entry into college or technical school.
 Visit the Woodruff website and click on programs to learn more about the wide range of offerings: Woodruff Career and Technical Education.
 Students attend Woodruff a portion of the day with the rest of the day in their home high school.

 The Online Learning Academy has expanded developed into Virtual Peoria.
-Contact email@example.com for K-8 programming or see website information.
+Contact Barb Closen for K-8 programming or see website information.
 For more information about having your students taking online programs for high school credit recovery, acceleration, or program needs, contact your student's high school counselor.
 For K-8 programs, contact Barbara.Closen@psd150.org.

 Cyber-Security Certificate - Informational Technology Dual Credit Program